infapi00/at-spi2-examples/c/README.md

 ## To Run Examples

-Type the following into the terminal:
+If everything went well, the make command would create some binaries.
+So to execute any of them, just execute this on the
+terminal:

-` ./example.py`
+` ./$EXAMPLE_BINARY`

+Where $EXAMPLE_BINARY is the name of the specific binary built

 ## Documentation